Straight Razor Shaving Guide: Get the Closest, Smoothest Shave in 2025.

 2. Dovo Tortoise Patterned Handle Round Point 5/8" Straight Razor

-Like the Diamant, the blade on this handsome Dovo straight razor answers all the needs of a rookie, more so than other straight razors, but offers a suave, resin, tortoiseshell case, and special gold-etched blade.
+Like the Diamant, the blade on this handsome Dovo straight razor answers all the needs of a rookie, more so than other razors, but offers a suave, resin, tortoiseshell case, and special gold-etched blade.
 A high-quality straight razor as any.

 Dovo Tortoise Patterned Handle Round Point 5/8" Straight Razor